stanford-policylab/opp/README.md

 * rgeos

 ## TODO
+* VA - Statewide is broken
+* test --everything after VA fixed and other 6 pushed, then revert to parallel
+* eligibility reports: stats, outcome, threshold, rar, veil of darkness
 * write script to get block group containment by police geographic division
 * write script to assign block group populations to police divisions
 * daylight savings check in sanity report